Professor Robin Kearns

 Research | Current

-Over the last two decades, my broad research programme has converged on two themes in socio-cultural geography:
+Over the last three decades, my research programme has converged on two themes in socio-cultural geography:

 - Understanding the meanings and dynamics of places and their influence on human wellbeing.